Pros and Cons of Living in France

 What do expats in France appreciate most about the local culture?

 "Expatriates in France appreciate the country's rich cultural heritage, including its art and architecture, as well as the strong sense of fashion and style.
 They also value the greater emphasis on family life and the appreciation of slower-paced living.
 Additionally, many expats have praised the country's excellent cuisine and the wide variety of regional specialties.
-The relaxed and convivial atmosphere of French leisure activities, such as picnics and outdoor cafes, is yet another highlight for expatriates," said one expat in France.
+The relaxed and convivial atmosphere of French leisure activities, such as picnics and outdoor cafes, is yet another highlight for expatriates," said a person living in France.

 What do expats find most challenging?